 Customer exit surveys help you gain valuable insights into how well your product meets the goals and requirements of your customers; they help you prevent future cancellations.

-How to Recruit Participants for Customer Exit Surveys
+How to Recruit Participants for a Customer Exit Survey

 It’s notoriously hard to recruit customer exit survey participants.